hashicorp/vault-benchmark/README.md

 ## LDAP Secret Engine

-This benchmark will test LDAP Secret Engines to Vault.
-In order to use this test, configuration for the target LDAP server(s) must be provided as a JSON file using the `ldap_config_json` flag as well as a JSON file with the user credentials using the `ldap_secret_json`.
-The primary required fields are `url` and `groupdn` depending on the LDAP environment setup and desired connection method.
-Below is an example configuration to communicate with a locally running LDAP test environment:
+This benchmark will test LDAP secret engine operations.
+In order to use this test, configuration for the LDAP server must be provided as a JSON file using the `ldap_config_json` flag.
+The primary required fields are the `url` and `binddn` for the user configured in LDAP for Vault to use, as well as the `bindpass` field that defines the password for the user.
+Below is an example configuration to communicate with a locally running test environment:

 `ldap_config_json`
 ```json